keng404/monitor_ica_analysis_run/README.md

+# scripts and demo code to monitor analysis runs in ICA
 ####### scripts and demo code to monitor analysis runs in ICA
 - test_websocket.py
 - requirements.txt --- contains modules to run ```pip install``` on
+# If analysis run is InProgress --- this script hopes to help stream logs
+# If analysis run is completed (i.e. Succeeded or Failed)--- this script will download the logs

 # template command line
 ```bash